panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 * `obj.prop !== undefined`: compare against `undefined` directly
 * `typeof obj.prop !== 'undefined'`: verify the property value type
-* `obj.hasOwnProperty('prop')`: verify whether the object has an own property
+* `obj.hasOwnProperty('prop')`: verify whether the object has its own property
 * `'prop' in obj`: verify whether the object has an own or inherited property

 My recommendation is to use `in` operator.
 It has a short and readable syntax. `in` operator presence suggests a clear intent of checking whether an object has a specific property, *without* accessing the actual property value.

 ![Do not write var, write const and let in JavaScript](./images/favor-explicit.png)

 `obj.hasOwnProperty('prop')` is a nice solution too.
-It's slightly longer than `in` operator and verifies only in the object's own properties.
+It's slightly longer than `in` operator and verifies only the object's own properties.

 Let's improve `append(array, toAppend)` function using `in` operator: